Click a Category

 The smaller pointy end of the trap is inserted into smaller rabbit burrow openings.
 The other end of this trap has three mesh doors that fold out to cover larger burrow openings.
 When using the bigger flap end, place a rock behind each of the three doors to hold them in place.

 Block off as many of the other burrow openings in the warren that you can find with rocks, wood or whatever is to hand.
 Look for small and sneaky hidden pop holes in the outer extremities of the warren.
-Block off as many holes as you can find to put the capture odds in your favour.
+This puts put capture odds in your favour.
+If you light a small smokey fire of dried gum leaves and twigs or newspaper placed inside a burrow entrance, (not on a bushfire day) especially in a lower burrow if on a hill, the rising smoke will come out of other burrow entrances so the sneaky burrows out on the edges in the long grass show up so that they can also be blocked with rocks or wood.

 Rabbits are not going to stay underground forever.
 They have to come out for food and water.
 Once the other burrow exits are blocked off, the rabbit's only way out is into the Bunny Bank.

 Both Bunny Bank entrances have a one-way wire mesh door inside that the rabbits easily push past and enter the trap.
-This flap drops from the top at an angle behind the rabbit, locking them inside the trap.
-Rabbits generally (but not always) exit the warren in the evening.
+This hinged flap drops from the top at an angle behind the rabbit, locking them inside the trap.
+Rabbits generally (but not always) exit the warren in the evening to head for a feed.
+Three rabbits can eat as much valuable pasture as one sheep.

 Depending on the angle of the ground at the burrow entrance, a tent peg inserted in the left and right outside walls of the Bunny Bank about midway from the entrance can help secure it in place, if it needs stabilizing.
 And/or put a rock under the trap to level it if needed.
 You can judge this on your land.